 We’re going to be following the story of Annie, who saw this post and is now challenging me to set up her budget in under 10 minutes.
 Go Annie.

 She does some quick thinking and breaks down her income into:

-From this she determines that her total monthly income is £800/month.
+From this she determines that her total monthly income is £1,800/month.

 Annie has a snazzy Samsung.
-She hops onto Google Play and downloads Yolt.
+She hops onto Google Play and downloads Revolut.
 ‘That wasn’t too hard.’, she thinks.

 If you’re wondering ‘Wow I’m giving all my personal details to this app – is it secure?’
-I assure you these apps cannot sell your details and it’s all encrypted and anonymous.
+I assure you these apps cannot sell your details and it’s all encrypted and anonymous, and Revolut has a banking license and therefore up to £85,000 of your money is protected by the FCS.
 For more details check out their FAQ.

-Annie goes ahead and syncs her student bank account (HSBC) with Yolt.
-Pretty simple.
-The app is loading, telling her that in a few (precious) minutes all her transactions will be available to see on her dashboard.
+Annie goes ahead and verifies her account.
+The app is loading, telling her that in a few (precious) minutes she will have her very own bank account.
 Annie is excited.